Thursday, February 21, 2013

 Darkthrone - The Underground Resistance (2013)

 Naturally, the band relish their musical shift, too, because they continue to mix the pot filled with influences.
 King Diamond and Mercyful Fate are clearly the perpetrators here--despite what Fenriz might claim--and the album's closing two songs cement that thought in place with falsettos and deeply grunted vocals.
-"Come Warfare, the Entire Doom" feels forced and gruff sounding, but the strain Nocturno Culto pushes though the microphone somehow appears authentic, gritty, and done with vehemence.
+"Come Warfare, the Entire Doom" feels forced and gruff sounding, but the strain Nocturno Culto pushes though the microphone somehow seems authentic, gritty, and done with vehemence.
 The longest number on the album, "Leave No Cross Unturned," mixes an operatic, tenor voice with low groaning and suggests a primitive metal epic, instead of something slathered in historic narrative.
-Like the rest of the record, the track is rudimentary at best, but it captures heavy metal's raw spirit and sums up Darkthrone's new outlook in one fell swoop.
+Like the rest of the record, the track is rudimentary at best, but it captures heavy metal's raw spirit and sums up Darkthrone's new direction in one fell swoop.

 Fenriz and Nocturno Culto typically have the same mindset for the rest of the album, albeit with a few surprises that give a nod to Darkthrone's inspiration.
 "Valkyrie's" grandiose opening takes a page from Metallica's book; "Battery" and "Fade to Black" all too familiar with an acoustic intro that bursts into a churning mass of riffing.
 Lemmy's sporadic bass playing was unquestionably an influence here as well because "Dead Early's" frantic opening revives the classic Motörhead sound and explodes with a muscular pound from the percussion's snare/bass drum.
 "Lesser Man" spits furiously with speedy alternate picking, while "The Ones You Left Behind" takes a different route by being the most memorable track on the album.
 Mimicry hard at work, the two impersonate their influences--perhaps unintentionally--and ultimately fail to feel distinctly Darkthrone; a travesty for some but a win for others.